Bertbk/course_gmsh/occ_basics.md

 ### General Syntax

 Four boolean operations are available in GMSH.
 They all need two input arguments: an `object` (first argument) and a `tool` (second argument).
-The index of the created element can be provided by the user but remember that the result can "different" from what expected: a boolean operation can create multiple entities and hence, applying a single index does not make sense!
+The index of the created element can be provided by the user but remember that the result can be "different" from what expected: a boolean operation can create multiple entities and hence, applying a single index does not make sense!

 ```cpp
 //Two possible syntax (beware the ";")